citp/privacy-policy-historical/w/we/wei/weinterrupt.com.md

-> *The following text is extracted and transformed from the weinterrupt.com privacy policy that was archived on 2011-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111202091357id_/http%3A//weinterrupt.com/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the weinterrupt.com privacy policy that was archived on 2012-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120531094155id_/http%3A//weinterrupt.com/about/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy — We Interrupt

 WeInterrupt.com has a zero tolerance for spam policy.
 We value and respect your privacy.